New Cervical Screening Program

 Can I get a repeat prescription?

 Yes, in most cases this is possible.
-Please order your prescriptions from the ”Prescriptions” page on this website.
-During level 2 we asked that you did not collect your prescription from the surgery.
-However, due to popular demand this is now possible again.
-For your convenience we can also still fax your prescription to your chosen pharmacy.
+Please order your prescriptions from your MyIndici portal or the ”Prescriptions” page on this website.
+For your convenience we can email your prescription to your chosen pharmacy.

 How do I pay my account at Kendal Medical Centre?

-We are attempting to make all payments contactless, so our preference is for internet banking to 02-0820-0545719-02 (please reference the payment with your name).
+We are attempting to make all payments contactless, so our preference is through your patient portal or by internet banking to 02-0820-0545719-02 (please reference the payment with your name).
 If this is not possible for you, we do have eftPos available at the surgery.
 Sorry, we are unable to accept credit card payments.

 How are the staff at Kendal Medical Centre going to stay safe?